 Hazards on country roads include horsedrawn carts, bicycles and cars without tail lights or reflectors.
 These driving risks increase at night.
 Driving in winter can be dangerous due to snow and icy conditions as roads are not always cleared.
-For further advice, see our bulletin on road travel page.
+For further advice, see our road travel page.

 Winter tyres are required on vehicles from 10 November until 1 April.
 Drivers are required to use headlights (low beam) at all times when driving.
-It is a legal requirement that drivers carry car insurance valid for Lithuania.
+When driving, headlights must be on at all times and must carry car insurance valid for Lithuania.

 Visitors to the Curonian Spit (UNESCO World Heritage Site - an elongated sand dune that separates the Curonian Lagoon from the Baltic Sea) should be aware the Spit is divided between Lithuania and the Russian Federation at the Nida border crossing.
 Visitors to the southern portion of the Spit, which is in Russia, require a visa.

-When you are in Lithuania, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Lithuania, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Penalties for all drug offences, even possession of small amounts, include heavy fines and/or imprisonment.
 See our Drugs page.